nova-video-player/aos-AVP/faq/faq.md

 * UPnP: universal plug and play (some servers not supported, verified to work with synology and minidlna);
 * FTP: file transfer protocol on port 21 by default (some server types not supported);
 * FTPS: FTP secure on port 21 by default (some server types not supported);
 * SFTP: secure FTP on port 22 by default.
-This is the recommdended protocol to play videos when using remote access;
+This is the recommended protocol to play videos when using remote access;
 * WEBDAV: web-based distributed authoring and versioning over http (port 80 or 5005 on a synology)
 * WEBDAVS: webdav over https (port 443 or 5006 on a synology)